-While I am recommending must-do stuff, here are two programs that I’d highly recommend.
-They will make your life easier:
+While I am recommending must-do stuff, here are two programs that I’d highly recommend – 1Password and Evernote.
+They will make your life easier.

 You keep all your passwords in one place with a single super-strong password with 1Password.
 Before you shrug this off, let me explain that you also keep note of your registered username, and registered email address and any pertinent data.
 Even better, you can store your software keys here.
 (And again, also your registered username and registered email address and any pertinent data associated with a specific piece of software.
 Best part – it can sync via Dropbox.